 An Honest guide to ADE-Amsterdam Dance Event

 Let’s look at how you get into the city first and then some of the better modes of transport to get you to and from the events of your choice.
-Uber is key, it was for me anyway honestly walking to an ADE event should be the bottom of your list and won’t even feature on the list, unless its extremely close by.
+Uber is key, The huge crowds and distances between venues can sometimes be tricky to navigate on public transport.

 - Unless you are using the train to come from mainland Europe you will most likely only use it to travel from Schipol airport.